Communication of Safeguards for Ice (/Snow) Slips and Falls

 - What additional precautions are required to ensure visitors to the site are protected

-- That they must report and take precautions to alleviate, any hazardous conditions seen
+- That they must report and take precautions to deal with hazards seen

-- How hazardous conditions should be reported to management
+- How hazards should be reported to management

-A risk assessment approach to Ice and Snow slips (trips and falls) should consider
+A risk assessment approach to ice slips and falls should consider

 - Sample Dynamic Risk Assessment